MicrosoftDocs/learn/learn-pr/wwl-azure/configure-secure-access-pipeline-resources/includes/4-understand-secure-files.md

     ![Screenshot of Azure Pipelines showing how to rerun the pipeline after Secure Files authorization.](../media/rerun-authorized-secure-file.png)

-8. The pipeline will download the secure file to the agent folder.
+8. The pipeline downloads the secure file to the agent folder.

     ![Screenshot of Azure Pipelines showing the downloaded secure file log.](../media/run-pipeline-download-secure-file.png)